 From the perspective of the roofer, TPO is easier to install than many other options.
 This comes from its lighter weight and wider nature combined with the smaller number of seams.
 Not only does this make it a preferable installation for your roofers, but it also reduces the cost of installation.

-There are a handful of disadvantages associated with TPO, most of which you can get around by taking care when selecting your roofing.
-The problem lies in the fact that various TPO roofing membrane manufacturers have different products and standards.
-This means that you have to be familiar with the products to identify the TPO roofs that will give you the above benefits.
-Luckily, reputable roofing contractors should be able to guide you through this process.
+There are a handful of disadvantages associated with TPO.
+Most of the disadvantages you can get around by taking care when selecting your roofing.
+The problem lies in the fact that various TPO membrane manufacturers have different products and standards.
+This means that you have to be familiar with the products to identify the TPO roofs that will give you benefits.
+Luckily, reputable roofing contractors should be able to guide you with this process.

 Discover more about TPO and whether it is right for you by contacting Transcendent Roofing.